wso2-extensions/esb-connector-salesforcewaveanalytics/README.md

 #### Configuring the connector operations

-To get started with Salesforce Wave Analytics connector and their operations, see [Configuring salesforce wave analytics Operations](docs/config.md).
+To get started with Salesforce Wave Analytics connector and their operations, see [Configuring Salesforce Wave Analytics Operations](docs/config.md).

 ## Building From the Source